STEELISI/SENMO/README.md

 6
 ```
 We further explain these arguments:
-* -i: path to the preprocessed Trainset saved in the previous step.
+* -i: path to the preprocessed training set saved in the previous step.
 * -o: path to a directory that the model weights will be saved.
 * -m: max length or maximum number of tokens/words for each text input.
 In the paper, we set it to 30.
 * -b: batch size.
 In the paper, we set it to 32.